 Got a garden problem?
 The solution may already be in your house and not cost a thing.

 I’ve gathered some favorite tips and tricks for using household items in the garden.
 All the ideas are frugal.
-None of them will win me a Nobel Prize—or will they?—but they do work and make things easier.
-It’s just good old-fashioned resourcefulness—that thing we relied on years ago.
+None of them will win world acclaim—or will they?—but they do work and make things easier.
+It’s just good old-fashioned repurposing and resourcefulness—things that always serve us well.

-If you’re on a tight budget, this lists 10 Top Garden Mistakes That Waste Money.
+If you’re on a tight budget or just like to be thrifty, you will also enjoy this list: 10 Top Garden Mistakes That Waste Money.

 1Dishwashing Gloves